Coin Flipper — Flip a Coin Online

 Coin Flips as Bernoulli Trials

 A coin flip is the most fundamental example of a Bernoulli trial: a single experiment with exactly two mutually exclusive outcomes, each with a fixed probability.
-Named after Swiss mathematician Jacob Bernoulli (1655–1705), Bernoulli trials are the building block of probability theory.
+Named after Swiss mathematician Jacob Bernoulli (1655–1705), Bernoulli trials are the foundation of probability theory and the binomial distribution.

 Single Bernoulli Trial